FogInTheFrog/Evox/README.md

 	}

+## Authorize
-## Authorize to have access to create, edit and delete messages.
+Authorize to have access to create, edit and delete messages.
 Token is valid for 30 minutes

 ### Request